llynxai/agents/README.md

    main();
    ```

-3. Before running the script make sure you have these environment variables set for node in `process.env`.
+6. Before running the script make sure you have Open ai environment variable set.

    ```js
    OPENAI_API_KEY;
    ```

-   They can be set by calling this snippet in the terminal before launching the script:
+   You can set it quickly by running this command in the terminal.

    ```bash
    export OPENAI_API_KEY="YOUR_OPENAI_API_KEY"
    ```

-4. Run the script and check the results in your Calendar
+7. Run the script and check the results in your calendar

    ```bash
    node agent-script.js